Eva Sereny: Professional life

 In 1966, Sereny began teaching herself to be a professional photographer after her husband was in a nearly fatal automobile accident.
 A friend on the Italian Olympic Committee hired her to document some of the sports facilities being developed to support Italy's athletes.
 Having received positive feedback at home, she decided to test how good they were by taking them and herself to The Times in London.
 They were published, a film publicist she knew back in Rome helped her get access for two weeks on the set of Mike Nichols’ Catch-22 (1970), and her career was launched.

 Over the next three decades she worked on hundreds of sets.
 Among them were some of the most notable films of the 1970s and 1980s, including director Jack Clayton's version of The Great Gatsby starring Robert Redford and Mia Farrow, Bertolucci's 1900 starring Robert De Niro, Indiana Jones and the Last Crusade starring Sean Connery and Harrison Ford, and The Night Porter starring Charlotte Rampling.

-With the opportunity to capture famous actors at unguarded moments, she saw many of her photos appear in and on the covers of such major international fashion, lifestyle, and news magazines as The Sunday Times Magazine, Observer Magazine, Vogue, Elle, Paris Match, Harpers Bazaar, Time, and Newsweek.
-Her archive, managed by Iconic Images, includes pictures of outstanding international celebrities, including Jacqueline Bisset, Paul Newman, Romy Schneider, Marlon Brando, Raquel Welch, Audrey Hepburn, Clint Eastwood, Luciano Pavarotti, Anthony Quinn, Donald Sutherland, Michelle Pfeiffer, Meryl Streep, and Dustin Hoffman.
+She photographed a range of actors and public figures, and her work was published in several international fashion, lifestyle, and news magazines, including The Sunday Times Magazine, Observer Magazine, Vogue, Elle, Paris Match, Harpers Bazaar, Time, and Newsweek.
+Her photographic archive, managed by Iconic Images, includes portraits of numerous international celebrities, including Jacqueline Bisset, Paul Newman, Romy Schneider, Marlon Brando, Raquel Welch, Audrey Hepburn, Clint Eastwood, Luciano Pavarotti, Anthony Quinn, Donald Sutherland, Michelle Pfeiffer, Meryl Streep, and Dustin Hoffman.